Julcatan/stock-analysis/README.md

    #### 4) This code loops through our arrays to output the Ticker, Total Daily Volume, and Return.
+        'Loop through your arrays to output the Ticker, Total Daily Volume, and Return.
         For i = 0 To 11

         Worksheets("All Stocks Analysis").Activate